Sexual Misconduct Prevention and Response Policy (MPF1359)

 Raising a grievance

 5.43.
-Employees can raise a grievance about how the process in this policy has been followed, and the decisions subsequently made, under the Grievance and Dispute Settlement Procedure provided in section 1.38.2 of the Enterprise Agreement, or for Senior Managers and Executives under the dispute resolution provisions of their contract of employment.
+With the exception of a circumstance where there has been termination of employment on the basis of serious misconduct resulting from sexual harassment/misconduct (under clauses 1.39.4 and 1.39.9 of the Enterprise Agreement), employees can raise a grievance about how the process in this policy has been followed, and the decisions subsequently made, under the Grievance and Dispute Settlement Procedure provided in section 1.42 of the Enterprise Agreement, or for Senior Managers and Executives under the dispute resolution provisions of their contract of employment.

 Reports to the police and other external regulatory bodies